EugenRascanu/BlogB/README.md

-#Eugen's Blog
+Eugen's Blog

 This is the backend repository for the project.
-It has been deployed via Heroku.
+It has been deployed via manual deploy on Heroku.